-Before mini-cameras, mobile phones and the internet made our waking moments so public, the secretive Secret Services have considered some world-famous entertainers to be worth keeping on their radars.
-The FBI, CIA, MI5 and MI6 et al don't want us to know what they're getting up to, but sneaky journalists, big mouths who left the spying lark and pesky Freedom of Information Acts have brought some of their activities to the public gaze...two of the biggest celebrities of all time found themselves the target of snoops.
+Before mini-cameras, mobile phones, and the internet made our waking moments so public, the Secretive Secret Services considered some world-famous entertainers worth keeping on their radars.
+The FBI, CIA, MI5 and MI6 don't want us to know what they're getting up to, but sneaky journalists, big mouths who left the spying lark and pesky Freedom of Information Acts have brought some of their activities to the public gaze...two of the biggest celebrities of all time found themselves the target of snoops.

 Whether the alleged assassins were deep operatives in the secret service, the mafia or a combination of the two is still argued about over fifty years after her death, from what was recorded as an accidental overdose.
 Why were they so interested in Monroe?
-Her relationship with the President (John F Kennedy) was potentially problematic, as Monroe was an erratic public figure who could easily summon up friendly journalists to listen to the "secrets" she might have uncovered.
-But apart from this "romance" (which is now accepted as a fact, not a rumour), Marilyn had come to the authorities' attention years earlier, when she was married to playwrite Arthur Miller, who had faced accusations in the paranoid McCarthy age of being a communist and Monroe had continued to take an interest in "left wing" politics by befriending activists from that time on.
+Her relationship with the President (John F. Kennedy) was potentially problematic, as Monroe was an erratic public figure who could easily summon friendly journalists to listen to the "secrets" she might have uncovered.
+But apart from this "romance" (which is now accepted as a fact, not a rumour), Marilyn had come to the authorities' attention years earlier when she was married to playwright Arthur Miller, who had faced accusations in the paranoid McCarthy age of being a communist and Monroe had continued to take an interest in "left-wing" politics by befriending activists from that time on.

 Like Marilyn, John's untimely death has been analysed by conspiracy theorists who have surmised that it was a professional execution and Lennon's murderer was merely a patsy.
-These theories are based around the fact that Lennon was emerging from semi-retirement at the time of his death and was planning to visit England for the first time in ten years possibly leaving the USA for good.
-When a collection of Lennon's writings from the Dakota years were published recently they mostly consisted of shopping lists, accounts of playing with his young son and baking bread far from the firebrand revolutionary the secret services supposedly feared!
-So you get the impression the snoops were being unnecessarily paranoid.
+These theories are based on the fact that Lennon was emerging from semi-retirement at the time of his death and was planning to visit England for the first time in ten years, possibly leaving the USA for good.
+When a collection of Lennon's writings from the Dakota years was published recently, they mostly consisted of shopping lists, accounts of playing with his young son and baking bread far from the firebrand revolutionary the secret services supposedly feared!
+So you get the impression the snoops were unnecessarily paranoid.